-The GRE Assessment of Writing is generally used by the graduate schools for evaluating one's writing skills.
-The essay writing section has 2 essay questions assessed by the GRE essay graders who are normally graduate students.
-The 2 essays require a totally different and unique strategy:
+The GRE Assessment of Writing is used by the graduate schools for evaluating one's writing skills.
+The essay writing section has two essay questions assessed by the GRE essay graders who are normally graduate students.
+The two essays require a totally different and unique strategy:

-Give Your Own Perspective on a Particular Issue (a 30 min test)
+Give Your Perspective on a Particular Issue (a 30 min test)

-- Present your own opinion or view on a contentious issue.
+- Present your opinion or view on a contentious issue.

 Analysis of the Argument (a 30 min test)